 - $xM - value of public health/safety benefits (see below)

 - $xM - reduce amount of structured parking required in Midtown and Transit Areas ($30,000/space x 100 = $3M)

-- up to $51M - reduce bus service in Milpitas for 5 years (Milpitas Pop. / Santa Clara County Pop. = 3.8% times annual $270M VTA budget times 5 years)
+- up to $51M - reduce bus service in Milpitas for 5 years (Milpitas Pop. / Santa Clara County Pop. = 3.8% X annual $270M VTA budget X 5 years)

 [If a minimal system with small stations and few cabs is built, the overall cost could be only $60M.]

-Savings will be slightly offset by Operations and Maintenance (O&M) of the system, which in the transit industry typically costs 3% to 5% of total building costs.
+Savings will be somewhat offset by Operations and Maintenance (O&M) of the system.

 Additional benefits of a citywide PRT network that are difficult to quantify and/or monetize include: